List of House of the Dragon characters: Aegon II Targaryen

+In season 3, after fleeing from King's Landing, Larys and Aegon are halted by men from House Staunton.
+Larys claims that they are men from the Citadel making their way to White Harbour.
+The men demand that they declare fealty to Queen Rhaenyra; however, Aegon refuses to do so.
+To save their lives, Larys reveals their identities and offers Aegon's crown as proof.
+On the road to Dragonstone, they are stopped when Triarchy soldiers kill their captors, with Aegon killing one himself, allowing them to escape.
+Larys insists on travelling to Duskendale, but Aegon demands to travel to Rook's Rest.
+He eventually finds Sunfyre's body and claims he can hear Sunfyre breathing, even though the dragon had been motionless for several weeks.
+They then reach the ruins of Rook's Rest, where Aegon is forced to clean latrines by Janos and kiss his boots after Aegon protests the lack of food.
+Aegon blames his situation on his jealousy toward his brother Aemond and plans to find and kill him, but after Larys gives him a dressing down, he relents.
+He later stabs Janos to death after he discovers Aegon's crown, to keep his own identity safe.

 Aemond Targaryen

 Aemond Targaryen (portrayed by Ewan Mitchell as an adult and by Leo Ashton as a young child), also known as "Aemond One-Eye", is the third child of King Viserys I Targaryen and Queen Alicent Hightower.
 Following the funeral of Lady Laena Velaryon, he becomes a dragonrider after claiming her dragon Vhagar.
 This causes an altercation with his cousins/nephews during which Prince Lucerys Velaryon slashes Aemond's eye with a knife, partially blinding him.
 Six years later, following his father's death, Aemond is sent as an envoy to House Baratheon and arranges a political alliance with Lord Borros Baratheon through marriage with one of his daughters.
 After Lucerys arrives with his dragon Arrax, due to the new alliance forged with Aemond, Borros refuses to uphold his father's oath to support Queen Rhaenyra Targaryen's claim to the Iron Throne.
 After Lucerys leaves, Aemond pursues him on Vhagar, but Vhagar disobeys Aemond's commands and attacks Lucerys and Arrax, killing them both.